gromovnik1337/scanner-sim/README.md

 ```

 If errors were present & sorted, do pip install -e . again (for good measure).
-If no other dependancies are required, with this step, one can proceed to reproduce validation experiments in `simulator/validation`.
+If no other dependancies are required, with this step, one can proceed to Testing.

 ### Lucid Arena Dependancy
 Download Arena SDK (Python) from: https://thinklucid.com/downloads-hub/